 The two asset classes are similar in many ways.
 But there are lots of interesting distinctions.

 Because mutual fund managers may do a significant amount of trading of assets in and out of the fund, their funds may incur substantial capital-gains taxes — which can create a drag on returns.
-ETFs generally mirror the composition and weighting of existing indexes — like the S&P 500 for large-cap stocks, the Russell 2000 for small-cap stocks, or the Bloomberg Barclays US Treasury 1-3 Year Index for treasury bonds.
+ETFs generally mirror the composition and weighting of existing indexes — like the S&P 500 for large-cap stocks, the Russell 2000 for small-cap stocks, or the Bloomberg Barclays U.S. Treasury 1-3 Year Index for treasury bonds.

 ETFs can also be indexed to a single asset’s market, like the one for gold.
 A BTC ETF would be similar to such a fund.

 A bitcoin exchange-traded fund (ETF) tracks the value of bitcoin.
 ETFs can be bought, sold and traded on traditional stock market exchanges instead of cryptocurrency trading platforms.
-It is a solid way to give mainstream investors and speculators bitcoin price exposure through a reliable vehicle with which they are likely already familiar.
+It is a tangible way to give mainstream investors and speculators bitcoin price exposure through a reliable vehicle with which they are likely already familiar.